tobiasbuhrer/tobiasb/web/libraries/jquery.inputmask/README_date.md

 ## outputFormat
 Unmasking format
 ## min
 Minimum value.
-This needs to be in the same format as the inputfornat
+This needs to be in the same format as the inputformat.

 ## max
 Maximum value.
-This needs to be in the same format as the inputfornat,
+This needs to be in the same format as the inputformat.

+## prefillYear
+Enable/disable prefilling of the year.
+Default: true

+Although you can just over type the proposed value without deleting, many seems to see a problem with the year prediction.
+This options is to disable this feature.